mojaloop/ml-iso-hackathon/README.md

 This Mono-repo is managed by [Lerna](https://github.com/lerna/lerna), but we have abstracted all Lerna specific commands where possible.

 Most standard NPM commands will work normally, except for __install__ command.
+The usual `build`, `lint`, `start` commands can be run from both the project root and inside each of the module folders.
+Check the __package.json__ for avaialable scripts.

 See more information in the next section.

 ### Installing dependencies